 It’s always surprised me that quite a few logo and brand designers don’t explain what logo file formats they’re giving to their clients, what the formats mean and where to use them.
 These are not things everyone knows and why would they?
-I’ve also been shocked by the number of business that don’t get a basic master logo from their designers.
+I’ve also been shocked by the number of businesses that don’t get a basic master logo from their designers.

-This guide is to help you, and make sure you get what you should from any designer or logo site.
+This guide is to help you and make sure you get what you should from any designer or logo site.

-Every Logo should be supplied as:
+Every logo should be supplied as: